20 Things That Only Happen in the Movies

 In a movie, a large explosion will often detonate near a main character, sending them flying backwards.
 They end up a little disheveled with sometimes a cut on their head or soot on their face, but ultimately, it does little more than stun them.
 When they are the ones who set off an explosion, they tend to walk away from it slowly without being blown forward or even developing hearing loss.
 Characters in war movies aren't usually as lucky, though.
 An explosion will usually kill, injure, or deafen characters in a more realistic way.
 The inconsistencies tend to serve whatever story the movie is trying to tell.

 Tony and Pepper get blown away but end up walking away unscathed.

 12. A hero can pull someone who is hanging off of something high to safety without dislocating both characters' arms.

 A real life rule is that if someone is hanging off of something high, like a ledge, pulling them up by their arm will most likely rip it out of its socket, along with the rescuer's arm.
 Movie heroes don't have to worry about this, though.
 Characters can hang suspended like this for several minutes at a time, which is usually the amount of time they need before the hero can muster the strength to pull them to safety.

 A scene from Batman Begins involving two characters dangling off a cliff.

 13. Good guys don’t get hit by flying bullets, especially in the middle of the movie.

-14. Calling someone a “chicken” will get them to do whatever the name caller wants.
+14. Name calling will get them to do whatever the name caller wants.